dockerizedrupal/drupalcamp-baltics-2015/Using Docker to boost your development experience with Drupal/The Talk.md

-A good example in my opinion how it would be easier for a developer to better grasp the relationship between a Docker image and a Docker container is, if you think about the basic concept of object-oriented programming paradigm, which I'm sure you know well, since most of you here are programmers I suppose and if you don't know it yet, then Drupal 8 will definitely force you to learn it.
+A good example in my opinion how it would be easier for a developer to better grasp the relationship between a Docker image and a Docker container is, if you think about the basic concept of object-oriented programming paradigm, which I'm sure you know well, since most of you here are developers I suppose and if you don't know it yet, then Drupal 8 will definitely force you to learn it.

 In OOP you have classes that specifies the structure of data and the behaviour